UCL/Blender_Randomiser/README.md

 # Blender_Randomiser

-Blender Randomiser is a Blender add-on that allows different Blender properties to be randomised between minimum and maximum bounds.
-This can be achieved either by:
+Blender Randomiser is a Blender add-on that allows different scene properties to be randomised between some minimum and maximum bounds.
+The bounds can be defined either by:
  - Manually setting the bounds in the UI Randomiser panel located in the Geometry Nodes space
  - Using an input `.json` [file](/input_bounds.json) to [set the bounds from the command line](/doc/input_output.md)

 ## Purpose

-The original and main use case of this add-on is for rendering synthetic (near) photo-realstic data for laparoscopic surgery, with a view to generating large scale labelled data sets for ML applications in surgery.
-With that context to replicate the different camera positions used in surgery as well as the shape and appearance of the tissues involved with surgery, the three main components (contained with separate UI panels) to be randomised are:
+The add-on was originally developed to render a highly diverse and (near) photo-realistic synthetic dataset of laparoscopic surgery camera views.
+To replicate the different camera positions used in surgery as well as the shape and appearance of the tissues involved with surgery, we focused on three main components to randomise:
  - **Camera transforms** (location and Euler rotation with toggle for randomising in absolute or relative i.e. delta terms)
  - [**Geometry**](/doc/Materials_geometry_panel.md)
  - [**Materials**](/doc/Materials_geometry_panel.md)
+In the add-on, these three components appear as separate UI panels.

- Additionally, there is a **user defined properties** panel where the user can specify the full path of a property they want to randomised and it will create a subpanel for each of these properties with min-max bounds.
-Examples include:
+ Additionally, there is a **user-defined properties** panel where the user can specify the full Python path of a property to randomise.
+When adding a user-defined property, a subpanel will be created to define its min and max bounds.
+Some examples of useful user-defined properties could be:
   - bpy.data.objects["Cube"].location (Float 3D)
   - bpy.context.scene.frame_current (int 1D)
   - bpy.data.objects["Sphere"].scale (Float 3D)